 If there are no appointments left today, but you still feel you need to see someone today you can call NHS 111 who may be able to make an appointment for you at the Urgent Treatment Centre.
 Please be aware that the Urgent Treatment Centre no longer has a “Walk in” option.

 Please click here for further information.

 Prescription Ordering Department(POD): 0121 726 1121

-Call this number to order any medication on your current repeat list, or use the NHS App.
-You do not need to phone reception to request repeat medications.
+Call the POD on 0121 726 1121 to order any medication on your current repeat list, or use the NHS App.
+Please do not phone reception to request repeat medications.

 4 York Street, Harborne, Birmingham B17 0HG

 NHS Health App

 We strongly recommend you get the NHS Health App.
 It is a simple and secure way to:

 - Get your immunisation history – get proof of your covid vaccination status